SCLARO: A Dataset for Grounded Scenario-Level Scene Understanding and ScenarioCLIP for Benchmarking: Experiments

-We freeze the entire model and train task-specific linear heads to predict the action, object, or relation for the given image.
-The models are fine-tuned for $6$ epochs.
-Table \ref{tab:lp_ablation} shows that the proposed ScenarioCLIP model significantly outperforms PyramidCLIP \cite{gao2022pyramidcliphierarchicalfeaturealignment}, with an improvement of $3.83\%/4.56\%/3.93\%$ on Top-$1$ $\textit{Actions}/\textit{Objects}/\textit{Relations}$, respectively.
-This indicates greater class separation in ScenarioCLIP's representation space, with tighter intra-class clusters and larger inter-class margins than PyramidCLIP \cite{gao2022pyramidcliphierarchicalfeaturealignment}.
+As an additional benchmark on the SCLARO dataset, we freeze each model entirely and train task-specific linear heads to predict the action, object, or relation for a given image, fine-tuned for $6$ epochs. \cref{tab:lp_ablation} shows that ScenarioCLIP outperforms PyramidCLIP, with improvements of $3.83\%/4.56\%/3.93\%$ on Top-$1$ \textit{Actions}/\textit{Objects}/\textit{Relations}.